wp-plugins/post-index/readme.txt

 == Description ==

-Here you will find a page where the plugin is in use: [BookLover](http://books.nivija.com/rezensionen/ "BookLover Blog")
+[Here](http://books.nivija.com/rezensionen/ "BookLover Blog"), you will find a page where the plugin is in use or have a look to the screenshots page to see it in action.

 ***

-With this plugin, you can build a alphabetically sorted index like:

-A

-* A post
-* A second post

-D

-* Do you really like that?

-H

-* How to do something

-Each post title is directly linked to the post permalink and can have different additional information.
+This plugin summarises all found blog posts added to a specific category and lists them alphabetically.
+Additional custom fields could be used to display links to other pages or additional information to a post.

 What comes next?

-* Translation from German to English
 * Additional text to a link from custom fields and an admin setting to change the link name
 * Or any idea, you post me :)